 Age Range: 7 to 11

-This worksheet requires children to read a sentence (which contains a missing preposition) and select the correct preposition from the list at the bottom of the page.
+Missing Prepositions - This worksheet requires children to read a sentence (which contains a missing preposition) and select the correct preposition from the list at the bottom of the page.
 Some of the sentences have more than one possible answer, so children might have to read ahead to future sentences to work out what the previous answers might be.
 It is important to remember that each word can only be used once.
-This worksheet is available in two formats:

 Comments powered by Disqus